vavricka/Ethereum-monitoring-node/metrics/log-pre-processing/txs/README-TXS.md

 (11) python3 Step-3-Assign-Blocks-To-Txs.py txs-stage-3.log blocks-stage-3.log
 (Result) txs-stage-4.log with two last params set:
-     InMainBlock (Boolean) - if one of the blocks in which this tx is is Main-chain InBlocks - semicolon separated list in which this txs is located..
+     InMainBlock (Boolean) - if one of the blocks in which this tx is is Main-chain InUncleBlocks - semicolon separated list of uncle-blocks in which this txs is located..

 (...) txs-stage.4.log is the final log-file with uniqe txs with all values set.
      Next step is to run individiual metrics.